Matthew-Hurrell/Disney-Food-Guide/README.md

 * An e-commerce element could be introduced with the ability for the user to pay a small fee to download a full digital pdf dining guide.
 * Image elements within the lists could be further expanded by adding more images to each item to make a slideshow which the user can browse through.
 Video could also be included in the slideshow.
 * A video guide for each category could be imbedded in the header of each page so the user can click and watch the video guide if they prefer this to reading the guide.
 * The site requires an update at least once a year to showcase the new food and drink available at Disney World.
 Previous lists could be archived and available to view on a seperate page.
+* Embedded maps for each listing that don't require navigation off page would be a good feature to make finding the location easier and more user friendly.

 [Back to top](<#contents>)